Hong Kong Airport

-- Plaza Shower & Relaxation Lounge - Location: Terminal 1, Airside, Level 7, after Gate 60.
+- Plaza Premium Lounge (Shower) - Location: Terminal 1, Airside, Level 7, after Gate 60.
 Showers are available.
 Hours: Open 24 hours.
-Lounge Access: HK$280 for 2 hour package
+Lounge Access: Pay at the Door • Priority Pass.

-You can find free WiFi at Terminal 1 and 2, North Satellite Concourse and SkyPier.
-The Connect Zone is a pay-per-use area where you can have access to Wi-Fi services, mobile charging and a number of other business related services.
+You can find Free WiFi at Terminal 1 and 2, North Satellite Concourse and SkyPier.
+Connect to the "HKAirport Free WiFi" network.
+The Connect Zone is a pay-per-use area where you can have access to WiFi services, mobile charging and a number of other business related services.
 Location: - Departures Level, near gate 24.
 Hours: 0800-2100

-If sleeping in the Hong Kong Airport does not appeal to you, there are hotels at the airport....
+If sleeping in Hong Kong Airport does not appeal to you, there are hotels inside and near the airport:

-- Novotel Citygate - 5 minutes from the airport.
-A free airport shuttle pick-ups every 15 minutes between 6am - 1145pm
+- Novotel Citygate - (5 min from the airport) A free airport shuttle runs between the B16 counter at Arrival Hall and the hotel every 15 minutes from 6am to 11:45pm.

 - Airport Ambassadors - If you are lost and need to find your way, look for the friendly people in the red coats.
 The Airport Ambassadors will help you get to your desired location.